Red Rock (bull): PRCA

 At eight years old, in 1984, Red Rock started his career in the PRCA.
 Usually, bulls are starting to retire at this age.
 At this time, the PRCA was the highest level of bull riding in the world.
 Every year from 1984 to 1987 Red Rock bucked his way into the National Finals Rodeo (NFR), where the cowboys won their world championships.
 Even though he threw every rider before the whistle, the bull riders liked to draw him because he never tried to "hook" them with his horn and he avoided stepping on them.
 The bull riders thought if they did get a ride on him, it would be a very high score.
 Sometimes he took victory laps around the arena after he threw off a rider.

 From 1984 to 1987, Red Rock bucked off the best riders at the NFR every year.
-At the 1984 NFR, he bucked off 1982 World Champion Charles Sampson and 1983 World Champion Cody Snyder.
+At the 1984 NFR, he bucked off 1982 World Champion Charlie Sampson and 1983 World Champion Cody Snyder.
 At the 1985 NFR he bucked off both Gary Toole and 1987 World Champion Lane Frost.
 At the 1986 NFR he bucked off Lane Frost again as well as 1985 World Champion Ted Nuce.
 At the 1986 NFR, Lane would have been the first cowboy to ride all 10 of his finals bulls—except that Red Rock bucked him off.
 This also kept Frost from winning the 1986 World Championship.
 Instead, Tuff Hedeman won the championship; Hedeman also won in 1989 and 1991.
 At the 1987 NFR, Red Rock bucked off Gary Toole again.
 And also in 1987, for his last competitive ride, he bucked off Cody Custer.
 In 1987 Red Rock became the Bucking Bull of the Year.
 Lane Frost happened to become the 1987 World Champion Bull Rider at the same NFR.